tris203/tris203.github.io/content/predicting-the-weather/index.md

 > 1000010100010

-Now, the real test of this would be how accurate this method of prediction is, I will be adding to the script in the next few days so the predictions are added to a table, then job will then be scheduled by Cron, just as the main Storm website.
+Now, the real test of this would be how accurate this method of prediction is, I will be adding to the script in the next few days, so the predictions are added to a table, then job will then be scheduled by Cron, just as the main Storm website.
 So as soon as it fetches the real storm data, I will predict the next reading.

-Then I will code a another script to check my accuracy.
+Then I will code another script to check my accuracy.
 I'm hoping for good results, but realistically I doubt it will.

 If this method of predicting the weather does work, then MET department eat your heart out.